 - Select Internet Protocol Version 4 (TCP/IPv4) from the list and click the Properties button.

 - Check the Use the following DNS server addresses box and enter 18.104.22.168 as a Preferred DNS server and 22.214.171.124 as an Alternate DNS server.

 - Click OK to save changes.

 - Open File Explorer and navigate to C: partition.
-Locate Windows folder, right click it and choose Properties.
+Locate the Windows folder, right-click it and choose Properties.

 - Click the Advanced button and then click the Change permissions button.

 - When Advanced Security Settings for Windows window opens you need to check the Owner.
 By default, it should be TrustedInstaller.If the owner is set to TrustedInstaller, you’ll have to change it in order to make the changes.
 If the owner isn’t set to TrustedInstaller, navigate to Step 10.

 - Click the Change link next to the owner’s name.